-High Priority ++++++ +++++++++ +++++ Low Priority Local Stop2 Local Close1 Local Open1 Hard-Wired Close Hard-Wired Open Profibus Close3 Profibus Open3 red ESD2 ESD23 Hard-Wired Stop [®] Profibus Stop3 Profibus Position3 Profibus Part Stroke3 Mechanically interlocked to prevent both at the same time The IQ/IQT can be set so that Local Stop has a higher priority than ESD Only one Profibus command is permitted at a time If a Profibus command is applied whilst Hard-Wired Stop is present, stop is cancelled
+High Priority 44444444 4444444444 I ◀ ◀ ◀ Low Priority Local Stop 2 Local Close 1 Hard-Wired Close Profibus Close 3 Local Open 1 Hard-Wired Open Profibus Open 3 Hard-Wired ESD 2 Hard-Wired Stop 4 Profibus Stop3 Profibus E SD ^{2,3} Profibus Position 3 Profibus Part Stroke 3

+- 1 Mechanically interlocked to prevent both at the same time - The IQ/IQT can be set so that Local Stop has a higher priority than ESD - Only one Profibus command is permitted at a time - 4 If a Profibus command is applied whilst Hard-Wired Stop is present, stop is cancelled

-Fig 27: IQ and IQT Controls Priorities
+Fig 26: IQ and IQT Controls Priorities

-CVA controls priority
+CVA/CMA controls priority

 In the case of the CVA, whilst the actuator is in the 'RUN' mode it is able to be commanded from the field unit.
-When the actuator is in the 'STOP' mode command is inhibited.
-Refer to the CVA manual for more details.
+When the actuator is in the 'STOP' or 'LOCAL' mode command is inhibited.
+Refer to the CVA or CMA manual for more details.
 When 'RUN' is selected, control priorities are as indicated below.
 The actuator will always respond to the last Open/Stop/Close input or DV command.

-If the command is an ESD, then it will generally override any other command.
+If the command is an ESD, it will override any other command.